 |Dividend Yield (Stock) Formula =||

-Dividend Yield in Excel (with Excel Template)
+Calculate Dividend Yield in Excel

-This is very simple.
+It is very simple.
 You need to provide the two inputs of Dividend per ShareDividend Per ShareDividends per share are calculated by dividing the total amount of dividends paid out by the company over a year by the total number of average shares held. and Price per Share.

 You can easily calculate the ratio in the template provided.

-- Yield Function Formula
+Dividend Yield Formula Video